 Prior to the 2017 College Tournament, I introduced a model for predicting a player’s chances of qualifying as a wild card for the semifinals if they did not win a game.
 This model took the combinatorics from Keith Williams at The Final Wager back in 2015 but used slightly different percentages.

-Last updated: November 27, 2022.
+Last updated: January 26, 2025, after Champions Wildcard.
 Now includes a model for super tournaments and also now includes all Teen, College, Teachers/Professors, and Tournament of Champions games in tournaments that used a wildcard.
 While I don’t know if there will ever be a tournament with wildcards again, it’s always good to be prepared.

 I have now analyzed all four of Jeopardy!’s regular tournaments (Teen, College, Teachers/Professors, and the Tournament of Champions) and have a complete set of player scores from everyone of these tournaments.
 I have not included the Battle of the Decades and Million Dollar Masters in with the Tournament of Champions data, because I feel that the field quality in the super-tournaments are different enough that I think it would skew the data.